Your Essential Boat Safety Equipment Checklist

 A fire extinguisher is only good if it's charged and you can get to it.
 Federal law dictates how many you need based on your boat's length, but smart placement is just as crucial.
 You want one near the helm, another in the galley, and one right outside the engine compartment.
 Never keep it inside the engine room, as a fire there could block your only access to it.

-Get in the habit of checking the pressure gauge regularly—the needle should always be in the green.
+Get in the habit of checking the pressure gauge regularly.
+The needle should always be in the green.
 Once a month, give the canister a good shake to keep the dry chemical inside from packing down.
-For more tips on building a proactive safety mindset, check out our guide on 4 essential boat safety tips.
+For more tips on building a proactive safety mindset, check out the guide on 4 essential boat safety tips.

 Ultimately, prevention is your best defense.
 Good housekeeping, careful fueling, and a well-ventilated engine room can stop a fire before it ever gets a chance to start.